Posts

 Variations:

-• Use (organic) canned beans (garbanzo, cannellini or kidney beans) instead of brown lentils
+• Use canned beans instead of lentils

 Tumeric Broth Detox Soup – Feasting at Home

-• Add leftover chicken, rice and spinach
+• add leftover chicken, rice + spinach

 Green Goddess SoupGimme Some Oven